Applying for Financial Aid

 - Answer Every Question: If the response to any of the financial questions is zero, please enter a zero (0).
 A zero will indicate that the question was not overlooked.
 If any item is left blank, your application materials cannot be processed.

 The federal financial aid programs administered by the U.S. Department of Education, Department of Health and Human Services and the University of South Florida College of Medicine are subject to a process called verification.
 A percentage of the FAFSA's processed at the USF Morsani College of Medicine will be selected for verification.
 If your application is selected, there will be a note under "My Requirements" and instructions for completing the verification.
 The verification process must be completed within 30 days of notification.
 Loan and/or scholarship funds will not be disbursed until verification is completed.
 Any documents requested should be directed to the USF Morsani College of Medicine Financial Aid Office.

 The FAFSA, Master Promissory Note(s), Entrance Counseling(s) and verification (if required) must be completed in order to obtain Federal Unsubsidized Direct Loans, and Graduate PLUS loans (Grad PLUS).

 Determining Financial Need

-Completing the FAFSA will calculate your Expected Family Contribution, or EFC.
+Completing the FAFSA and the MCOM Financial Aid Application for M.D.
+Students and Parental Information forms will allow us to calculate your Expected Family Contribution, or EFC (all three documents required).
 Federal, state, private, and institutional aid programs assume that the family (student, spouse, and parents) has primary responsibility for financing your education, and that the family should contribute amounts in accordance with its income and assets before financial aid can be expected.
 Need analysis is accomplished through one or two mechanisms, depending upon the requirements of the specific aid program: those that require the analysis of parental financial data, and those that do not.